iainctduncan/papers/source/background.rst

 performer interaction, but again, at the cost of giving the programmer much more to do.
 Numerous libraries exist for handing MIDI input, listening to messages over a network, and interfacing with custom hardware.
-However, the amount of work and code required to get use these is dramatically higher than doing the same thing in a patching environment - an order of magnitude, at least!
+However, the amount of work and code required to use these is dramatically higher than doing the same thing in a patching environment - an order of magnitude, at least!
 However, *relatively speaking*, the additional work required decreases as the complexity